mesfind/ml-material/README.md

-Machine Learning  for Physical Sciences
+Machine Learning Methods for Material  Sciences
 ==========================

-An introduction to machine learning and deep learing  for phsyical sciences applications
+An introduction to machine learning and deep learing  for Matrials sciences applications